-ACT: Biology, Chemistry, Mathematical Methods and Physics majors.
-NSW: Biology, Chemistry, Mathematics and Physics.
+ACT: Biology, Mathematical Methods.
+NSW: Biology, Mathematics.

 Periods course is open for new admissions

 This course is not open for new admissions.

 Credit arrangements

 There are currently no formal credit transfer arrangements for entry to this course.
 Any previous study or work experience will only be considered as part of the application process in accordance with current course rules and university policy.